wp-plugins/wptouch/readme.txt

 * Dropped official support for WP 2.6 (sorry folks, you should update!)
 * Added spam check for Push messages via a nonce
 * Fixes and changes for Adsense appearance
+* Added check to see if Prowl API key is valid

 = Version 1.9.3.4 =